 [STEP 9] – Adding Water To The Tank

 Sufficient enough to fill the tank, but not up to the brim.

-Place a saucer inside the tank while pouring water to fill the tank to prevent water and substrate splash on your tank and fill with water.
+Place a saucer inside the tank while pouring water to fill the tank to prevent water and substrate splashing on your tank and filling with water.

 [STEP 10] – Place Your Aquarium Plants

 This step of setting up your Discus aquarium is where your creativity takes a place, remove the protection base of a specific plant’s roots (from where you bought it), then, using a special type of plant long tongs, catch the stem of the plant above its root and insert it firmly and gently into the sand penetrating the soil in decent depth.

 In decorating your fish tank, there are several decorations you might consider normally aquarists add into their tanks depending on the design they are making, for example with an aquarium of little plants they use to put big driftwood with big pebbles or rocks.. some of them also uses a specially designed background either printed or graved.. in the end, it’s your taste and creativity.

 [STEP 12] – Set Up the Water Filter & Filter Tubes